 I’m a huge Phil Phillips fan and have been ever since his days on Idol, and Paul is a convert now that he’s seen him live a few times.
 He’s such a talented musician.

 Just a week later, we saw the Hooters perform in Allentown.
 Paul is a longtime fan of this Philadelphia-based 80s rock band.
 We’ve seen them in concert several times, and they never disappoint.
 They put on a great show.

-Then I blinked, and it was time to take Caroline to college.
+Then I blinked, and it was time to take C to college.
 It was a long road to get here there, literally and metaphorically.
 When we left her standing in front of her dorm on that sunny day in August, we had no idea how things were going to go, but I’m pleased to report that she’s found a home there and is very happy.

 September brought with it the return of high school Friday night football games and a somewhat normal school year schedule.

 With D working and going to school, C away at college, and R back in school full-time and busy with marching band activities and an active social life, Paul and I became empty nesters almost overnight.

 Our kids are three years apart in age, so major milestones are usually spaced out nicely, but when Covid happened, everyone came back home to roost for a year and a half.
 Then suddenly, they all left… or at least they got so busy that they were hardly here.
 It was weird, but it also seemed very right.
 It was time.